 R/Cpl Allen Elatiak Rgr Charlie Egotak Rgr Amy Aknavigak

 On 10 March a trip was made across Dease Strait from Cape Colburne and back (100 km return).
 CTD casts as well as snow and ice thickness were carried out at 5 stations.
-Snow depth measurements were made every 5 metres out to 250 m from the augered hole.
-In the middle of the transect, a plankton net and an ice buoy deployed were also deployed.
-GoPro video was collected of the under surface of the ice at UN20 for detection of early season ice algae and Arctic cod fish eggs (Helen Drost, DFO).
+Snow depth measurements were made every 5 meters out to 250 m from the augured hole.
+In the middle of the transect, at DS-3, a plankton net and an ice buoy were also deployed.